Custom Web Software Development

 Palettes may also be loaded from a browser’s internal database.
 The SoftMoon.WebWare.loadDBPalettes() function handles this.
 However, no functionality is supplied to store a palette in the database; this may change in the future.
 (The ►MasterColorPicker project can create them, if you are interested; but remember: browser databases only work with the website domain (when using a server) or the individual HTML file (when working from your home filesystem) that created the database.)
 Palettes in the database should be JSON formatted.
 You can also customize the functionality of the loading process as you can when loading from a server — see the code.

-The RGB_Calc package comes with constructors for custom color Objects and these are used as the default output from conversion functions.
-They are meant to be relatively “universal” in usage with other software packages.
-They are designed internally so if you change one value in the color-object, it reflects throughout the entire object.
-For example, in an RGBA_Color object, if you change the property of .red, the other properties .r .rgb[0] .rgba[0] & .hex all change in accordance.
-The RGBA_Color objects also have within themselves conversion properties to other color-models, as well as properties that provide “contrast” and “shade.”
-These other custom objects have within them a conversion property to RGB, and HSBA_Color & HSVA_Color objects also provide a conversion property to CMYK, since this is a near-parallel mapping.
-You can find this latter conversion service as a static function at: SoftMoon.WebWare.HSVA_Color.to_CMYK()
+All …A_Arrays (and correspondingly all …A_Colors) are extensions of the root ColorA_Array (¡which is meant to be only a parent class, not a stand-alone constructor!) so you can check them using instanceof, and it provides generic .copy($factory, $config) and .convertTo($dSpace, $factory, $config) methods.
+These methods mirror the .copyColor() and .convertColor() methods of a ColorFactory in the parameters they take, except the …A_Arrays are the first parameter of the ColorFactory’s methods.
+Many specific …A_Arrays also have specific direct conversion methods to other corresponding color space models.
+The RGBA_Color objects also have within themselves direct conversion properties to all other color-models, as well as properties that provide “contrast” and “shade.”
+These other custom Color Objects have within them a conversion property to RGB, and HSBA_Color & HSVA_Color objects also provide a conversion property to CMYK, since this is a near-parallel mapping.
+You can also find this latter conversion service as a static function at: SoftMoon.WebWare.HSVA_Color.to_CMYK()

-const myRGB=new SoftMoon.WebWare.RGBA_Color(245, 191, 46); console.log(myRGB.to.hcg); //this is a property, not a method. console.log(myRGB.to.cmyk); //this is a property, not a method. console.log(myRGB.contrast); //this is a property, not a method. const myHSV=new SoftMoon.WebWare.HSVA_Color(0.4, 0.9, 0.67); console.log(myHSV.to.rgb); //this is a property, not a method. console.log(myHSV.to.cmyk); //this is a property, not a method. const myHSV_array=[0.4, 0.9, 0.67]; console.log(SoftMoon.WebWare.HSVA_Color.to_CMYK(myHSV_array)); // this is a simple function, not a method.
+const myRGB=new SoftMoon.WebWare.RGBA_Color(245, 191, 46); console.log(myRGB.to.hcg); //this is a property, not a method. console.log(myRGB.to.cmyk); //this is a property, not a method. console.log(myRGB.to.xyz); //this is a property, not a method. console.log(myRGB.to_xyz(SoftMoon.WebWare.XYZA_Array)); //this is a method inherited from RGBA_Array, and it takes an optional factory specifier console.log(myRGB.contrast); //this is a property, not a method. const myHSV=new SoftMoon.WebWare.HSVA_Color(0.4, 0.9, 0.67); console.log(myHSV.to.rgb); //this is a property, not a method. console.log(myHSV.to.cmyk); //this is a property, not a method. const myHSV_array=[0.4, 0.9, 0.67]; console.log(SoftMoon.WebWare.HSVA_Color.to_CMYK(myHSV_array)); // this is a simple function, not a method.

-These custom color Objects also provide .toString() methods that provide user-friendly reading.
+These custom color Arrays also provide .toString() methods that provide user-friendly reading.
 These methods are highly customizable with ease, on-the-fly as necessary.
 To control their output, you use the ConfigStack configuration object of the custom color Object (e.g. myColor.config.stringFormat) or pass in the formatting info directly to the .toString() method.
-For ColorWheel_Colors, the .config.useAngleUnitSymbol option is valid also.
+For ColorWheel_Arrays, the .config.useAngleUnitSymbol option is valid also.
 See the ▲details in the section on ConfigStacks above.

-const hsv=new SoftMoon.WebWare.HSVA_Color(0.3, 0.5, 0.7); const hsb=new SoftMoon.WebWare.HSBA_Color(0.3, 0.5, 0.7); console.log(hsv instanceof HSBA_Color); //false console.log(hsb instanceof HSVA_Color); //false console.log(hsv instanceof ColorWheel_Color); //true console.log(hsb instanceof ColorWheel_Color); //true console.log(hsv.name) //HSVA_Color console.log(hsb.name) //HSBA_Color console.log(hsv.brightness) //0.7 console.log(hsb.value) //0.7
+const hsv=new SoftMoon.WebWare.HSVA_Color(0.3, 0.5, 0.7); const hsb=new SoftMoon.WebWare.HSBA_Color(0.3, 0.5, 0.7); console.log(hsv instanceof HSBA_Color); //false console.log(hsb instanceof HSVA_Color); //true console.log(hsv instanceof ColorWheel_Array); //true console.log(hsb instanceof ColorWheel_Array); //true console.log(hsv.model) //HSV console.log(hsb.model) //HSB console.log(hsv.brightness) //0.7 console.log(hsb.value) //0.7